stella3d/browser-compressor/README.md

 * Vimeo
 * Mixcloud

-Direct links to files are supported, for
+Direct links to files are supported, but not `file://` links - you'll have to use a local server for those.'

+##### Supported file types
 * mp3/4
 * webm
 * ogg